 defendant's premises.
 You should, if at all possible, accompany this team.

 If there are sufficient goods and chattels on the premises to justify a seizure, the Bailiff will seize them up to the amount endorsed on the writ, plus the estimated costs of the execution.
 Unless you give an undertaking to pay the necessary cost involved in effecting a seizure, the seizure will be withheld and the execution treated as unsuccessful.

 What if the judgment debtor settles the debt on the spot?

 The seizure will be withheld if the judgment debtor settles the debt (plus the execution costs incurred) on the

 spot in cash or by a cashier's order made payable to "The Government of the Hong Kong Special Administrative

 Region".
 An official receipt will be issued to the judgment debtor.

 What if the Bailiff cannot get into the premises?

-To execute a Warrant of Distress, you can apply for a break open order to break into the premises after two unsuccessful
+To execute a Warrant of Distress, Bailiff will apply for a break open order to break into the premises after two unsuccessful attempts.

 What happens after a successful seizure?